 Stay In the Know

-November 17th; The ASVAB test will be offered at BTHS for Juniors and Seniors that want to take the test.
+November 17th; The ASVAB test was administered at BTHS for Juniors and Seniors that want to take the test.
 This test can be used for Military purposes or a graduation requirement for the Class of 2024.
 See link for details. https://www.military.com/join-armed-forces/asvab

 BTHS will be hosting the December SAT on Saturday, December 3rd.
 The registration deadline is November 3rd.
 Late registration is November 22nd.
 Register at www.collegeboard.org.